fuzzymfx/oldblog/src/pages/metamuiwallet.md

 		participate in the consensus of newly created digital currencies as an endorser.
 In the case of digital currency consensus, **only a Bank Node can be a leader or the block proposer**.

+	Bank nodes have the authority to govern, validate transactions and decide the fate of the entire system, which makes the bank a central authority here.
 This gives authority to the bank nodes to validate any transactions.
 The bank may decide to invalidate valid transactions or validate invalid transactions and no one would know cause it would be there "on the blockchain".
 (Not saying that this would be done, because a banking sector obviously wouldn't carry out fraudulent transactions.)
 This does raise a question about the prorposed solution that claims to have solved the blockchain trilemma.

 	>	The leader node also acts as a serializer to serialize transactions.
 The leader node receives block rewards and transaction fees.
 Endorser also receives the endorsing rewards when the node’s endorsement is included in the